Discover more information about the vast number of academic programs and degree options in the College of Arts and Sciences.

 Our department is known for its diverse faculty with international vision and research interests.
 Our courses on Geographic Information Systems (GIS), remote sensing, environmental modeling, field methods, geo-archeology, volcanology, geochemistry, global climate change, and biogeography address various topics of geospatial methodology and environmental issues.

-The U.S. Department of Labor ranks geosciences as one of the greatest employment needs for the next 15 years.
+The U.S. Department of Labor ranks Earth and Environmental Sciences as one of the greatest employment needs for the next 15 years.
 We pride ourselves on being located in a city that has been a leader in the fields of geospatial technologies and geotechnical engineering.
 We also offer an emphasis in urban environmental geosciences, as well as unique opportunities for internships, undergraduate research and interdisciplinary work.

 Mathematics and statistics majors are at the leading edge of knowledge, providing important new insights into technology and business.
 At UMKC, you gain the transferable skills necessary to analyze and problem solve.
 We offer real-world opportunities for you to learn to think logically and outside the box.
 Graduates have gone on to careers in government, education and research, and a mathematics degree opens the door to prestigious graduate programs.